SpaceVolcanoes/receipt-analysis-wiki/content/_index.md

 # Receipt analysis service
 ![g272](/g272.png)

-We are building a automatic shopping receipt data capture and analysis service where users can upload a picture of their latest receipts and get a detailed overview of their spending habits and trends to help them manage their money easier.
+We are building an automatic shopping receipt data capture and analysis service where users can upload a picture of their latest receipts and get a detailed overview of their spending habits and trends to help them manage their money easier.

 **In part 1 we will accomplish the following:**
 - [x] Have a basic backend REST API that allows us to upload images